mathieupoterie/DCB---Music-Production-Tool---React-Version/README.md

 You can also provide an array for a step, where the second value is a tuning, from -12 to 12.

+##### Personal note
+I used this Sampler for making the "Drums" instrument.
+Like each instrument, the user can set the "resolution" and the number of "bars" of the "Drums".

 #### Synth

 The `Synth` component is used to create an oscillator and play it on steps, just like the `Sampler` does.
 To use it, you must provide two props, `type` and `steps`.
 Valid types are `sine`, `square`, `triangle` and `sawtooth`.
 The `Synth` component also takes an `envelope` prop, where you can specify your ASDR settings.
 The shape of the `step` prop is a bit different for the `Synth` component, as you must specify an array in the format of `[ step, duration, note || [notes] ]`.
 The `duration` portion specifies duration in steps.
 The `note` portion is a string of a musical note and octave like "a4" or "c#1", and for chords, can be an array of the same notes.
 This would look like: